sveltejs/svelte/.changeset/cold-beans-tease.md

 ---
-"svelte": patch
+'svelte': patch
 ---

-fix: increment version when creating new source in get or has
+fix: increment version when creating new source in Map.get or Map.has